-Students who have been dismissed from NIMAA because of an academic integrity violation and who wish to re-enter the program must re-apply for admission and include information in the re-admittance form that will provide an explanation that will ensure the student is prepared to re-enter the program and be successful.
-The Associate

-Director of Education will review the student's application for re-admission and personal statement and inform the student in writing of the decision regarding the student's academic eligibility for admission.
+Students who have been dismissed from NIMAA because of an academic integrity violation and who wish to re-enter the program must re-apply for admission and submit a personal statement describing evidence of successfully resolving the conditions that caused the academic integrity violation.
+The student may be required to meet with Student Services to discuss their personal statement and to ensure the student is prepared to re-enter the program and be successful.
+The Associate Director of Education will review the student's application for re-admission and personal statement and inform the student in writing of the decision regarding the student's academic eligibility for admission.
 The re-admission decision of the Associate Director of Education is final.